yiblet/cont/README.md

 ## Design Decisions

-cont is built with a clear set of principles:
+sans is built with a clear set of principles:

 ### Minimal Dependencies

 The library maintains as few dependencies as possible.
-Currently, cont only depends on [`either`](https://crates.io/crates/either) for the `Either<L, R>` type used in generic trait implementations.
+Currently, sans only depends on [`either`](https://crates.io/crates/either) for the `Either<L, R>` type used in generic trait implementations.
 This keeps the dependency tree small, improves compilation times, and reduces supply chain risk.

 ### No Unsafe Code

-cont is `#![forbid(unsafe_code)]` - the entire library leverages Rust's type system and ownership model to provide safe abstractions.
+sans is `#![forbid(unsafe_code)]` - the entire library leverages Rust's type system and ownership model to provide safe abstractions.
 This ensures memory safety and prevents undefined behavior without sacrificing performance.

 ### Coroutine Compatibility

 The library's design stays similar to Rust's [nightly coroutine syntax](https://doc.rust-lang.org/beta/unstable-book/language-features/coroutines.html) and semantics.
-This intentional alignment means that when coroutines stabilize, cont can potentially interoperate with native coroutine syntax, providing a migration path and compatibility layer.
+This intentional alignment means that when coroutines stabilize, sans can potentially interoperate with native coroutine syntax, providing a migration path and compatibility layer.

 ### Stable Rust Only

-cont compiles on stable Rust (MSRV 1.65+) without requiring any nightly features.
+sans compiles on stable Rust (MSRV 1.65+) without requiring any nightly features.
 This ensures the library can be used in production environments and maintains compatibility with stable toolchains.

 ### Zero-Cost Abstractions

-Continuations are designed to be as zero-cost as possible:
+Coroutines are designed to be as zero-cost as possible:
 - No allocations in core combinators (`once`, `repeat`, `chain`, `map_*`)
 - Stack-based state machines
 - Inlining and optimization friendly
 - States are dropped immediately after completion to free resources

-The only allocations occur in dynamic-size operations (`join_vec`, `init_join_vec`) which require `Vec` for runtime-determined numbers of continuations.
+The only allocations occur in dynamic-size operations (`join_vec`, `init_join_vec`) which require `Vec` for runtime-determined numbers of coroutines.
 Fixed-size operations use stack-allocated arrays.

 ## Inspiration

-cont draws inspiration from several excellent projects in the Rust ecosystem:
+sans draws inspiration from several excellent projects in the Rust ecosystem:

-- **[nom](https://github.com/rust-bakery/nom)** - The parser combinator library that pioneered composable, type-safe parsing in Rust. cont applies similar principles to stateful computation and continuation pipelines.
+- **[nom](https://github.com/rust-bakery/nom)** - The parser combinator library that pioneered composable, type-safe parsing in Rust. sans applies similar principles to stateful computation and coroutine pipelines.

 - **[genawaiter](https://github.com/whatisaphone/genawaiter)** - Generator implementation that explores yielding and resumption patterns in Rust.

-- **[corosensei](https://github.com/Amanieu/corosensei)** - Stackful coroutine library demonstrating low-level continuation control in Rust.
+- **[corosensei](https://github.com/Amanieu/corosensei)** - Stackful coroutine library demonstrating low-level coroutine control in Rust.

 - **[propane](https://github.com/withoutboats/propane)** - Generator and coroutine exploration focusing on ergonomic async patterns.

-While these libraries focus on different aspects (parsing, stackful coroutines, async generators), cont synthesizes ideas from all of them to provide a continuation combinator library focused on composability, type safety, and explicit control flow.
+While these libraries focus on different aspects (parsing, stackful coroutines, async generators), sans synthesizes ideas from all of them to provide a coroutine combinator library focused on composability, type safety, and explicit control flow.

 ## Contributing